Saltar navegación

 What is the public hearing process?

-First Public Hearing: Must be held at least 15 days before the CDBG application is submitted, and no earlier than 120 days.
-The purpose of the hearing is to inform citizens about the proposed project, including its location, total cost, activities, and beneficiaries.
+The purpose of the initial public hearing is to inform citizens about the proposed project, including its location, total cost, activities, and beneficiaries.
 Community members must be given a chance to suggest other project ideas and share their input, and the local governing body should carefully consider this feedback before submitting the application.
+The initial public hearing must be held at least 15 FULL days before the CDBG application is submitted, and no earlier than 120 days.
 The total project funding and CDBG amount requested must match what appears in the public hearing notice.

-Yes, all CDBG-funded projects are federally required to have an environmental review.
+All CDBG-funded projects proposing construction are federally required to have an environmental review.
 The Environmental Determination of Level of Review form must be submitted with the application.
 This will inform Commerce as to what level of environmental review you will undertake for your project if awarded.

 Post-award, the city or county must conduct a full environmental review of the project, even for small projects that don’t require construction.
 This responsibility cannot be delegated and the cost to conduct the review must be paid with local funds.
-Project activities may not begin until after Commerce issues the environmental release of project funds.
-Note: Does not apply to Youth Job Training.

 Mostrar todas las preguntas frecuentes